Kerala Prisons and Correctional Services: History

 In the Malabar region, under the Madras province, there existed Central Prison Kannur, Special Sub Jail Kozhikode, and 20 ordinary Sub Jails at the time of Kerala's state reorganization.
 The Special Sub Jail in Kozhikode, established in 1861, is the oldest jail in Kerala.
 Central Prison Kannur, the second oldest jail and the first Central Jail in the state, was established in 1869.

 With the formation of the Kerala state, various jails and establishments came under the purview of the Jail Department.
 These included Central Prisons in Kannur, Viyyur, and Thiruvananthapuram, as well as a Special Sub Jail in Kozhikode, several A-class and B-class Sub Jails, and a Borstal School attached to Central Prison Kannur.
 Over the years, new facilities were established, such as the first Open Jail at Nettukalthery in 1962, the first Women's Prison at Neyyattinkara in 1990, and additional Open Jails and Women's Prisons in different locations.

 The Jail Training School, established in 1957 and later renamed the State Institute of Correctional Administration, provided training to jail staff.
 It also expanded with the establishment of extension centers in Thrissur and Kannur in 2010.
 Alongside the administration of jails, the Prison Department implemented social welfare programs until 1975 when these responsibilities were transferred to the newly formed Social Welfare Department.

 The post of Inspector General (IG) of Prisons was created in 1953, and subsequent regional setups were established in Kozhikode and Thrissur in 1981.
 The Kerala Prisons Rules, formulated under the Indian Prisons Act 1894 and the Travancore-Cochin Prisons Act 1950, were later repealed by the Kerala Prisons and Correctional Services (Management) Rules 2014.

 Organization

 The Kerala Prisons and Correctional Services is headed by the Director General, Prisons and Correctional Services who is of the rank of Director General of Police or Additional Director General of Police.
 Prisons Headquarters is situated at Poojappura, Thiruvananthapuram.
-The Director General of Prisons is assisted by Deputy Inspector Generals of Prisons at headquarters and by Deputy Inspector General of Prisons of South, Central and North Zones.
-The head of the department is commonly an Indian Police Service Officer by deputation.
+The Director General of Prisons (DG) is assisted by Deputy Inspectors General of Prisons at headquarters and by Deputy Inspector General of Prisons of South, Central and North Zones.
+The head of the department is commonly an Indian Police Service (IPS) Officer by deputation.
 The present Director General of Prisons is Balram Kumar Upadhyay IPS.

+The State Institute of Correctional Administration (SICA) at Thiruvananthapuram is the primary training centre for the Kerala Prisons & Correctional Services Department and is headed by the Deputy Inspector General of Prisons (South Zone).